federicominniti/BachecaDelBarbiere/README.md

 [Here](documentazione.pdf) (in Italian) is present the documentation of the project.

-(Repository for advanced programming project)
+(Repository for the advanced programming's project)

 ## Goals are:
 - To create a JavaFX application programming the grafic user interface and studing grafic components (without GUI generator softwares)